-- b.
-In addition, the Trust may initiate a rebalancing (each such rebalancing, a "Non-mandatory Rebalancing") in situations where with respect to any asset class other than private equity or private real estate, such a rebalancing: (i) moves the asset class closer to the approved policy target for an asset class (or subcategory of an asset class where subcategories are set forth in the Trust's Investment Plan); (ii) involves the transfer of less than one percent (1%) of Trust-managed assets; and (iii) transfers assets only to investment managers that have been previously approved by the Trustees.
-Any Non-mandatory Rebalancing shall be initiated and implemented by the Trust's investment staff. - c.
-In transferring assets from or to an existing investment as part of a Non-mandatory Rebalancing, the Trust's investment staff shall not increase the position in any particular investment by more than 100% or reduce a position by more than 50% (e.g., if the value of a particular investment at the time of the rebalancing is 80, it can not be increased to more than 160, or reduced below 40 as a result of the rebalancing). - d.
+b.
+In addition, the Trust may initiate a rebalancing (each such rebalancing, a "Non-mandatory Rebalancing") in situations where with respect to any asset class other than private equity, private real estate or absolute return, such a rebalancing: (i) moves the asset class closer to the approved policy target for an asset class (or subcategory of an asset class where subcategories are set forth in the Trust's Investment Plan); (ii) involves the transfer of less than one percent (1%) of Trustmanaged assets; and (iii) transfers assets only to mandates of investment managers that have been previously approved by the Trustees.
+Any Non-mandatory Rebalancing shall be initiated and implemented by the Trust's investment staff.

+c.
+In transferring assets from or to an existing investment as part of a Nonmandatory Rebalancing, the Trust's investment staff shall not increase the position in any particular investment by more than 100% or reduce a position by more than 50% (e.g., if the value of a particular investment at the time of the rebalancing is 80, it can not be increased to more than 160, or reduced below 40 as a result of the rebalancing).

+d.
 Where a Non-mandatory Rebalancing is undertaken, the Trust's investment staff shall report the specifics of such rebalancing to the Trustees promptly after such rebalancing has been completed.
-After a Non-mandatory Rebalancing has been completed, no subsequent Non-mandatory Rebalancing can be undertaken that would have the effect, when combined with the immediately proceeding Non-mandatory Rebalancing, of transferring more than one percent (1%) of Trust assets, unless the subsequent Non-mandatory Rebalancing occurs at least two days after the notification to the Trustees of the prior Non-mandatory Rebalancing. - e.
+After a Non-mandatory Rebalancing has been completed, no subsequent Non-mandatory Rebalancing can be undertaken that would have the effect, when combined with the immediately proceeding Non-mandatory Rebalancing, of transferring more than one percent (1%) of Trust assets, or increasing the position in any particular investment by more than 100% or reducing a position by more than 50%, unless the subsequent Non-mandatory Rebalancing occurs at least two days after the notification to the Trustees of the prior Non-mandatory Rebalancing.

+e.
 In evaluating how best to liquidate assets to fund periodic transfers to the United States Treasury required by Section 15(k) of the Act for the payment of benefits, the Trust shall take into consideration the asset classes that are at the high end of their respective policy ranges, relative cash positions of the Trust's investment managers, and other relevant factors.